Kaarlo Juho Ståhlberg: Post-presidential life

+He was offered the post of Chancellor of the University of Helsinki, but declined it, instead becoming a member of the government's Law Drafting Committee.
+He also served as a National Progressive member of Parliament again, as a member for the Uusimaa constituency from 1930 to 1933.

 In 1930, activists from the right-wing Lapua Movement kidnapped him and his wife, attempting to send them to the Soviet Union, but the incident merely hastened the Lapua Movement's demise.

 Ståhlberg was a National Progressive Party candidate in the 1931 Presidential election, eventually losing to Pehr Evind Svinhufvud by only two votes in the third ballot.
 He was also a candidate in the 1937 election, eventually finishing third.